 These services are generally able to storage documents of any format and share them to the public, or a restricted list of people who also have an account with the particular service.
 There is no limited file versioning and only basic (if any) backup/restore capability.

 NOTE: None of these 3rd party file storage services provide strong security at the FREE level of service.
-Be sure to review and fully understand the limitations of the particular service you would like to use, or contact Academic Technologies if you need assistance in choosing an appropriate service.
+Be sure to review and fully understand the limitations of the particular service you would like to use, or contact Academic Technologies if you need assistance in choosing an appropriate service for personal files.
 Additionally, these services do not generally support departmental administration by the Duke Law Academic Technologies and the support that we can offer is severely limited.

 In general these services also provide a local file synchronization service that allows a desktop or laptop to send and receive files with the service in the background.